daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 1: Beneath Notice
 * Rang 2: Smaller
 * Rang 2: Advantages of Being Small
-* Rang 3: Enlarge ou Quick Switch
+* Rang 3: Agrandir ou Quick Switch
 * Rang 4: Petit vol
 * Rang 5: Shrink Others
-* Rang 6: Bigger ou Tiny
+* Rang 6: Plus grand ou Tiny

 **Intrusions de la MJ:** A creature thinks the small character is potential food.
 The small character gets trapped in a tiny space ou under a falling object.

 {{< hint info >}}
-A character who Shrinks to Minute Size who chooses to learn abilities like Enlarge will never be quite as big as one who Grows to Towering Heights, but they can enjoy the advantages of being big ou small as needed.
+A character who Shrinks to Minute Size who chooses to learn abilities like Agrandir will never be quite as big as one who Grandit Jusqu'au Ciel, but they can enjoy the Avantages d'être grand ou small as needed.
 {{< /hint >}}

 -----